ChobbyCode/Chill-Updater/README.md

 ```

 In the file name part we specify what the name of the file is.
-In the from we specify where the file is moving from and then in to we specify where the files will be moving to.
+In the "from" we specify where the file is moving from and then in "to" we specify where the files will be moving to.

+> #### To get files out of the download we use '*'
+> #### To get files out of the main application folder we use '..'

+For example if we want to move the README file from the downloads to the main application folder we set the JSON up as below:

 ```json
 {